Theocat321/battlehips-coursework/readme.md

 5. Use the grid to guess where the AI has placed their ships
 6. Game finishes once all ships are sunk

+For hard mode change the HARD_MODE constant to True.

 ## Testing
 Tests can be seen in /tests.
 There are 4 testing files (`test_by_me.py`, `test_functionality.py`,` test_helper_functions.py` `test_students.py`) and 2 configuration files (`battleships.txt` and `placement.json`) followed by an `__init__.py`.
 Tests have been provided by academics for this project, other than tests in test_by_me.py.
 These have been written by me to test additional funcitonality.

 To run tests be in the root directory for the project in terminal and enter `pytest` in CLI

 ## Developer Documentation
-Full documentation can be seen throughout the code base.
+Full documentation can be seen throughout the code base in comments and docstrings.
 There are docstrings for each function and module.
 <!-- TODO sphinx documenation -->

 To view logs open `main.log`.
 This stores any notable processes from the program.